Jonishsolanki/MovieRatingApp/README.md

 # MovieRatingApp
 This is simple movie rater app including most of the concepts of Django API and React JS.
-Frontend Folder contains the frontend code using reactJs and Backend folder contains the python-django API code.
+Frontend Folder contains the frontend code using reactJs and Backend folder contains the python-django API code for the backend.
+Used django inbuilt database system.